bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/complete solid solubility.md

 ---

 #### What is
-## complete solid solubility
+## Complete solid solubility
-both elements completely interchange with eachother across crystolographic structure ac
+both elements completely interchange with eachother across crystolographic structure across the entire range of compositions.
+This is where both elements completely [[Diffusion notes|diffuse]] into eachother to form